 Neurology is a medical specialty with an emphasis on the diagnosis and treatment of diseases and disorders of the brain and nervous system.

-The nervous system of the body is made up of multiple neurons that relay messages, both internally and externally to the brain and then back to some effector region of the body to initiate a response.
-These systems are broken up into two main categories: the central and peripheral nervous system.
-The central nervous system is composed of solely those neurons contained within the brain and spinal cord; whereas the peripheral nervous system contains all those neurons outside of the brain and cord including those nerves in the arms, toes, legs, etc. For example, say you place your hand on a hot stove.
+Say you place your hand on a hot stove.
 The nerves, or bundles of small neurons, sense the heat being applied to the skin.
-The nerves from the hand travel up the arm and ultimately reach the brain.
-Here the brain sends a message down the nerves to the hand to tell the muscles in the hand and arm to pull away from the heat source to save the hand from burning.
+These nerves in the hand then travel up the arm and reach the brain.
+Here, the brain sends a message down the nerves to the hand.
+Usually, that message tells the muscles in the hand and arm to pull away from the heat source to save the hand from burning.
 If somewhere along the path, from either to hand to the brain or the brain to the hand, there is a complication with the communication, then it may be a neurological disorder that needs addressing.
 This is where neurologists come in to asses the situation.

 Some hot topics of research in the field of neurology aim to understand the causes and treatments to illnesses like migraines, multiple sclerosis, and Alzheimer’s disease.
 These very debilitating diseases greatly affect the suffering patient’s quality of life.
 Not only that, but the lives of those caring for patients with these diseases also change drastically.